Literacy Materials, Free Downloads & Assessments

 The new format is blended, with online sessions supported by hardcopy student independent practice.
 Evidence-based research supports this to be the most effective way to use the tool of technology to support student learning.

-Samples of materials will be available during Term 4 2020, and ready for classrooms to start the 2021 school year.
+Samples of materials will be available during Term 3 2021, and ready for classrooms to start then.

-3 evidence-based interventions, supported by NESA Accredited Professional Learning Courses focus on 3 aspects of fluency – improving oral fluency, reading expression and silent reading.
+3 evidence-based interventions, supported by Professional Learning Courses focus on 3 aspects of fluency – improving oral fluency, reading expression and silent reading.

 Formative Assessments FOR, AS and OF Learning can be used by teachers to make ongoing decisions to maximise improvements in student reading skills over time.